susji/lilmon/README.md

 - [ ] cache graphs
 - [ ] slightly more responsive html
 - [ ] render a bit more guiding ticks for graphs
-- [ ] make graph drawing things configurable after proper templating is done
-- [ ] implement some logic to filter out outlier data points
+- [ ] implement some logic to filter out outlier data points as a graph option for noisy data
 - [ ] support units for smart Y labels (eg. "bytes")
+- [ ] make graph parametes configurable with the file
 - [x] graph timestamp label based on range size
 - [x] permit setting individual Y limits for graph rendering
 - [x] make graph-binning relative to time range